Chicano Dream, 2014, Musée d’Aquitaine, Bordeaux, France - Click image to enlarge

-Jesús Manuel Mena Garza has lectured about and exhibited his photographs from coast to coast, in Europe and Mexico.
-Jesús Garza has taught classes in photography, film and video at private and public universities.
-Garza continues to conceive and manage unique events, including panel discussions, workshops, seminars and conferences.
+Jesús Manuel Mena Garza's photographs are included in the Tomás Ybarra-Frausto collection at the Smithsonian Institution.
+Garza has lectured about and exhibited his photographs from coast to coast, in Europe, and in Mexico.
+Jesús Garza has taught classes in photography, film, and video at private and public universities.
+Garza continues to conceive and manage unique events, including panel discussions, workshops, seminars, and conferences.
+Go to Garza's CONTACT page or contact him at (682) 365-8702.

 San José State University, San José, California